-- USCI will be subject to credit risk with respect to counterparties to OTC contracts entered into by the Trust on behalf of USCI or held by special purpose or structured vehicles. - Valuing OTC derivatives may be less certain than actively traded financial instruments. - USCI's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose USCI to early termination risk, which could result in significant losses to USCI.
+- USCI will be subject to credit risk with respect to counterparties to OTC contracts entered into by the Trust on behalf of USCI. - Valuing OTC derivatives may be less certain than valuing exchange-traded and/or cleared financial instruments. - USCI's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose USCI to early termination risk, which could result in significant losses to USCI.